Ayushi3123/computer-science-checklist/README.md

 # Coding Interview University

+## Take note

+This is my personal repository for all tutorials and other learning that I do.
+I do not strictly adhere to this list.

 ## What is it?

 This is a multi-month study plan for going from web developer (self-taught, no CS degree) to software engineer for a large company.